 I love my job, my residents and my staff.
 It’s very rewarding caring for people the best that I can.
-Many of us have been here for a good few years – we’re like a family.

 We know that people have a choice of care homes.
 We like to take the time to really get to know and understand our residents.
 I think it speaks volumes that relatives of former residents still come to help out at our fete and open day.

 Some examples of how our staff go the extra mile for our residents: